-If you want to make this summer break a memorable one, you’d better get crackin’.
+Are you interested in making this summer break a memorable one, too?
+Then you’d better get crackin’.
 I’ve published several summer bucket-lists of ideas for memory making in the past.
 Pick your favorite version in this bucket list round-up post.

-A few weeks ago, when I was straightening up some papers I found scattered on my couch.
+A few weeks ago, I was straightening up some papers I found scattered on my couch.
 That’s when I spotted something interesting.
 Can you see it, too?

-I spotted a short list my 14-year-old daughter had written of things she wanted us to do as a family this summer.
+It’s a short list my 14-year-old daughter had jotted down, filled with all the things she wanted us to do as a family this summer.
 Doesn’t that just make your heart melt?

 So I surreptitiously made a photocopy.
 And for the time being, I’ve made it my goal to accomplish as many of those bucket-list items as I can.
-We’ve already knocked off a few of the activities on her list, including going blackberry picking…
+We’ve already knocked off a few of the activities on her list, including going blackberry picking.

-It’s been fun, but I wanted to get the other kids in on the planning, too, so as to make certain we devote time to doing things each of them really enjoy.
-That’s why I created this little printable — to poll them on the top five things they’d like our family to do this summer.
+It’s been fun, but I wanted to get the other kids in on the planning, as well, so as to make certain we devote time to doing things this summer each of them really enjoy.
+That’s why I created this “Just the Essentials” bucket list — to poll them on the top five things they’d like our family to do this summer.
 To find out how my kids would answer the question, “What would make this summer better?”

 “Five things” is not overwhelming.
 Even with multiple children, there’s usually enough overlap to keep even our corparate “Just the Essentials” bucket list doable.

 I’ve taken similar polls in the past before starting a new year or taking a trip or cultivating Thanksgiving or celebrating Christmas.
 And it has always been a very telling exercise.
 Try it yourself and use the results to compile a summer bucket list, tailor-made to your own family.

 What do you suspect would make your child’s top 5 list?
 What about your spouse’s list?
 Or your own?